 Review our comprehensive resources directories or set up a personal consultation to help find out what makes sense for you.
 Choose what you need to stay as independent as possible, as long as possible, while stretching your dollars as far as possible.
 Learn about options including:

-Looking for programs or services outside Barron, Rusk or Washburn County?
+Looking for programs or services outside Barron or Rusk County?
 Find your local ADRC.

 You're Welcome Here

-We welcome everyone to the ADRC, regardless of race, age, color, national origin, ethnic background, disability, sexual orientation, gender, gender identity, or socioeconomic, marital or military status.
-Your ADRC respects the diversity of our customers, employees, and communities.
+We welcome everyone to the ADRC, regardless of race, age, color, national origin, ethnic background, disability, sexual orientation, gender, gender identity, socioeconomic, marital or military status.
+We respect the diversity of our customers, employees, and communities.
 You can find the ADRC policy here.